familyfriendlymikey/replacing/readme.md

 The argument parsing for `rp` is positional and depends on the number of arguments provided:

 0. Simply print the sorted file paths passed through stdin.
 1. Print lines with text matching the specified regex pattern.
+Default flags are `gi`.
+To specify custom flags, end your pattern with `/flags`.
+Ending your pattern with `/` indicates no flags.

 2. Print with replacements.
 Ampersands (`&`) in the replacement string will be substituted with the corresponding match.
 Literal ampersands can be specified with `\&`.
 3. Modify the input files accordingly.
 This argument *must* be `-M` and you must be in a clean working git directory.